 Among the eye-popping statistics he presents is the revelation that we’ve done more environmental damage since 1992 (the year UN established its Framework Convention on Climate Change) than we did in the millennia that preceded it.
 Furthermore, if we do not immediately and radically change course, 150 million people will die – the equivalent of 25 Holocausts, or twice the number of deaths in World War II – by the end of the century, from air pollution alone.

 “Taxes, taxes, taxes.
 All the rest is bull-shit in my opinion,” Rutger Bregman told participants who had flown in 1,500 private jets to last month’s World Economic Forum in Davos, Switzerland.
 “I hear people talking the language of participation, justice, equality and transparency but almost no one raises the real issue of tax avoidance, right?
 And of the rich just not paying their fair share,” he continued.
 “It feels like I’m at a firefighters conference and no one’s allowed to speak about water.”
-(Note: a must-see Bregman interview is posted on Common Ground’s website.)
+(Note: a must-see Bregman interview after his speech at Davos is posted on YouTube.)

 Polly Higgins, a lawyer with one client, Mother Earth, says that ecocide crime is an idea whose time has come.
 “It is the missing international law to re-balance the greatest injustice of our time.”
 Existing corporate duties prioritize profit, she argues.
 This has long-term, adverse consequences that are legal, despite causing extensive damage, destruction and loss of ecosystems.
 As a result, dangerous industrial activity continues unabated and the impacts remain unaddressed.
 Higgins predicts that criminalizing ecocide would impose a legal duty on governments to care and protect the public from dangerous industrial practices.